(You

 and Shanghai.

-Since that time, the Chinese
+Since that time, the Chinese government has

-practices in the country, allowing an unlimited
+the country, allowing an unlimited supply of Bibles

-had cash customers," continued
+customers," continued

 Troy.

-Today, Shengje said, there
+Today, Shengje said, there are about 16

--- a small percentage of the population "but
+percentage of the population "but growing very

 quickly."